doriantaylor/rb-forget-passwords/README.md

 LazyAuth has a number of UI states that are embedded in the gem.
 These take the form of template files.
 The functionality of these templates is currently at the absolute bare minimum required to do the job.
-The templates are XHTML, with a simple placeholder substitution functionality, which can take place either in processing instructions (`<?var $WHATEVER?>`), or attribute values (`<elem attr="$WHATEVER"/>`).
+The templates are XHTML, with a basic placeholder substitution functionality, which can take place either in processing instructions (`<?var $WHATEVER?>`), or attribute values (`<elem attr="$WHATEVER"/>`).